 Next round of Cyber Valley program for AI and journalism begins

 How do journalists report on current developments in artificial intelligence (AI) research?
 How can machine learning, computer vision and other AI applications be used for journalism?
-In our journalist-in-residence program, you will develop your own answers in conversation with our researchers.
+In our journalist-in-residence (JIR) program, you will develop your own answers in conversation with our researchers.

 What does Cyber Valley offer?

 - Introduction to the basics of machine learning, computer vision and robotics.

 - Access to a network of researchers

 - Freedom for creativity and reflection on methods, tools and AI-supported journalism

 - Budget for own events (e.g. workshops, expert:ing talks, travel)

 - Office and accommodations

 How do you apply?

 Interested media representatives can apply by April 15 by sending a cover letter, a CV and an idea paper by e-mail to Patrick Klügel.
 The two-page idea paper illustrates which journalistic challenge will be adressed during the stay.
 The selection criteria are journalistic quality, scope, previous data journalism experience and creativity, relevance and feasibility of the self-selected project.
 An independent jury will recommend up to two candidates from the applications received for the program by early May.